-So, Even if you are about to have a fuel pump failure; is may not happen all at once.
-Consequently, It could fail over a long period of time gradually, or just stop working completely.
+Fuel pump failure, may not happen all at once.
+It could fail gradually, or just stop working completely.

-And, If it fails completely your engine will stop, and it will not restart.
-But, If your fuel pump is failing gradually; it might show some signs that could alert the driver.
-So, If you are having a gradual fuel pump failure; the fuel pump will deliver less fuel to the engine.
+So, if it fails completely, your engine will stop, and it will not restart.
+But, if your fuel pump is failing gradually; it might show some signs, that could alert the driver.
+First of all, if you are having a gradual fuel pump failure; the fuel pump will deliver less fuel to the engine.

 Fuel Pump Failure Signs May Include:

-- The vehicle’s acceleration is slower than normal; or the engine shuts down completely during acceleration.
-This could mean the fuel pump is struggling; to keep up with the increased need for fuel.
+The vehicle’s acceleration is slower than normal; or the engine shuts down completely during acceleration.
+This could mean the fuel pump is, struggling to keep up with the increased need for fuel.
 Also, check for fuel leaks.

 Fuel Pump Overheating:

-- When the fuel pump is starting frequently; such as in common stop-and-go driving patterns; causing the fuel pump to overheat.
+- When the fuel pump is starting frequently.
+Such as, in common stop-and-go driving patterns, causing the fuel pump to overheat.
 That could be the start of a fuel pump failure.

 - Typically, you may drive for 15 to 30 minutes, and then it suddenly stops working.